graphql-devise/graphql_devise/README.md

 `Admin` could be any model name you are going to be using for authentication, and `api/auth` could be any mount path you would like to use for auth.

+##### Important
+ - Remember that by default this gem mounts a completely separate GraphQL schema on a separate controller in the route provided by the `at` option in the `mount_graphql_devise_for` method in the `config/routes.rb` file.
+If no `at` option is provided, the route will be `/graphql_auth`.
+ - Avoid passing the `--mount` option or the gem will try to use an existing schema.

-#### Mounting Operations in Your Own Schema
+#### Mounting Operations in Your Own Schema (> v0.12.0)
-Now you can provide to the generator an option specifying the name of your GQL schema.
-Doing this will skip the insertion of the mount method in the routes file and will also add our `SchemaPlugin` to the specified schema. `user_class` param is still optional (`Admin`) in the following example.
+To configure the gem to use your own GQL schema use the `--mount` option.
+For instance the executing:

 ```bash
 $ bundle exec rails g graphql_devise:install Admin --mount MySchema
 ```

+Will do the following:
+- Execute `Devise` install generator
+- Execute `Devise Token Auth` install generator with `Admin` and `api/auth` as params
+  - Find or create `Admin` model
+  - Add `devise` modules to `Admin` model
+  - Other changes that you can find [here](https://devise-token-auth.gitbook.io/devise-token-auth/config)
+  - Add `SchemaPlugin` to the specified schema.

-### Important
+##### Important
-Remember that by default this gem mounts a completely separate GraphQL schema on a separate controller in the route provided by the `at` option in the `mount_graphql_devise_for` method in the `config/routes.rb` file.
-If no `at` option is provided, the route will be `/graphql_auth`.
+ - When using the `--mount` option the `mount_path` params is ignored.
+ - The generator will look for your schema under `app/graphql/` directory.
+We are expecting the name of the file is the same as the as the one passed in the mount option transformed with `underscore`.
+In the example, passing `MySchema`, will try to find the file `app/graphql/my_schema.rb`.

-**Starting with `v0.12.0`** you can opt-in to load this gem's queries and mutations into your own application's schema.
-You can actually mount a resource's auth schema in a separate route and in your app's schema at the same time, but that's probably not a common scenario.
-More on this in the next section.
+ - You can actually mount a resource's auth schema in a separate route and in your app's schema at the same time, but that's probably not a common scenario.

 ## Usage

+GraphqlDevise operations can be used in two ways:
+- Using a [separate schema](#mounting-auth-schema-on-a-separate-route) via `mount_graphql_devise_for` helper in the routes file.
+- Using [your own schema](#mounting-operations-into-your-own-schema) by adding a plugin in the class.

+Creating a separate schema is the default option, the generator will do that by default.

 ### Mounting Auth Schema on a Separate Route
-The generator can do this step for you by default.
-Remember now you can mount this gem's auth operations into your own schema as described in [this section](#mounting-operations-into-your-own-schema).

-Routes can be added using the generator or manually.
 You can mount this gem's GraphQL auth schema in your routes file like this:

 ```ruby